 There is a wide range of Asset Finance products available and it can be a very flexible arrangement.
 However, there are a few restrictions; usually the asset must be critical to your operations, and it must also be removable so it can be taken as security for the loan.

-Invoice Finance Key Facts
+Asset Financing Key Facts

-|Key features of Asset Financing and the benefits you can get working with the leading alternative business finance providers.|
+Key features of Asset Financing and the benefits you can get working with the leading alternative business finance providers.

 - Funding in full for the assets you need